yotann/bcdb/docs/outlining/README.md

 Behind the scenes, the `ppmtomitsu.bc` bitcode module is split into separate functions, and syntactically identical functions are deduplicated.

 It's okay to add multiple bitcode modules to the same store.
+You only need to do this step once per module.

-### 3. Invalidate old cached results
+### 4. Invalidate old cached results

 BCDB caches the results of different parts of the outlining process.
 When you upgrade BCDB, sometimes the old cached results will be incompatible with the